Weezer: OK Human and Van Weezer (2019–2021)

 During a Beats 1 interview by Zane Lowe on Apple Music on January 24, 2019, Cuomo announced that Weezer had already recorded the "basic tracks" to the follow-up album to the "Black Album".
 The album, produced by Jake Sinclair (who also produced the White Album), would feature piano and strings-based songwriting and had already been recorded at Abbey Road Studios.
 For the recording process, Weezer departed from the modern "grid music" style (music recorded via modern software using grids to organize and manipulate the individual elements of recorded music) and did not perform to a "click" (i.e., metronome) for a more natural style.
 Furthermore, Cuomo said he was currently working on an album with the working title Van Weezer that harkened back to their heavier rock sound after noticing how crowds enjoy epic guitar solos at Weezer shows.

 On September 10, 2019, the band announced the Hella Mega Tour with Green Day and Fall Out Boy as headliners alongside themselves, with the Interrupters as an opening act.
-They also released the opening single, "The End of the Game", off their upcoming fifteenth studio album, Van Weezer.
+They also released the opening single, "The End of the Game", off their fifteenth studio album, Van Weezer.
 The song reached No. 2 on the Alternative Airplay chart.
 Cuomo said that the band would return "back to big guitars".
 He remarked that when the band would perform "Beverly Hills" live in concert, he would perform a guitar solo that was not present on the recorded version of the song.
 "We noticed that, recently, the crowd just goes crazy when I do that.
-So it feels like maybe the audience is ready for some shredding again."
+So it feels like maybe the audience is ready for some shredding again".

 The band recorded a version of "Lost in the Woods" for the 2019 film Frozen II, which was included on the soundtrack album.
 The music video featuring the band and the Frozen voice actress Kristen Bell.
 On May 6, 2020, Weezer released the single and music video "Hero" a tribute to essential workers during the COVID-19 pandemic.
 Simultaneously, they announced the delay of Van Weezer for a time to be determined.
 The song reached No. 1 on the Alternative Airplay chart.
 On May 10, Weezer guest-starred on an episode of The Simpsons, "The Hateful Eight-Year Olds", where a snippet of their song "Blue Dream" from Van Weezer was played.
-On August 14, 2020, the band announced that the album had been delayed to May 2021 in order to coincide with the rescheduled Hella Mega Tour.
-That same day, the third single, "Beginning of the End", was released as a part of the soundtrack for the 2020 film Bill & Ted Face the Music.
+On August 14, 2020, the third single, "Beginning of the End", was released as a part of the soundtrack for the 2020 film Bill & Ted Face the Music.
+On the same day, the band announced that the album had been delayed to May 2021 in order to coincide with the rescheduled Hella Mega Tour.
 On October 6, 2020, after Eddie Van Halen died, the album was dedicated to him.
 In addition to Van Halen, the album is also dedicated to Ric Ocasek, who produced the Blue Album, Green Album, and Everything Will Be Alright in the End, as Ocasek had died in September 2019.